CSK vs LSG Probable Playing XI, Head-to-Head Stats

 Pratidin Bureau

-CSK: Ruturaj Gaikwad (c), Rachin Ravindra, Ajinkya Rahane, Shivam Dube, Daryl Mitchell, Ravindra Jadeja, MS Dhoni (wk), Sameer Rizvi, Tushar Deshpande, Matheesha Pathirana, Deepak Chahar
+CSK: Ruturaj Gaikwad (c), Rachin Ravindra, Ajinkya Rahane, Shivam Dube, Moeen Ali, Ravindra Jadeja, MS Dhoni (wk), Deepak Chahar, Tushar Deshpande, Mustafizur Rahman, Matheesha Pathirana

-LSG: Quinton de Kock, KL Rahul (c and wk), Arshin Kulkarni, Nicholas Pooran, Ayush Badoni, Marcus Stoinis, Krunal Pandya, Ravi Bishnoi, Shamar Joseph, Mohsin Khan, Yash Thakur
+LSG: Quinton de Kock, KL Rahul (c and wk), Deepak Hooda, Nicholas Pooran, Ayush Badoni, Marcus Stoinis, Krunal Pandya, Ravi Bishnoi, Mayank Yadav, Mohsin Khan, Yash Thakur

-CSK: CSK, brimming with confidence after their win against MI, will be determined to maintain their winning momentum.
+In their previous encounter on Friday, LSG handed an eight-wicket thrashing to CSK.
+Both sides have eight points with four wins and three losses to their name in seven outings.
+CSK are placed at No 4 because of their better net run rate.

-LSG: LSG, currently the in-form team, will be keen to extend their winning streak and solidify their position in the top three.
+The MA Chidambaram Stadium, Chennai pitch generally favours batters, but spinners should also get enough off it.
+So, it may not produce high-scoring games all the time.

 CSK: Ruturaj Gaikwad for his consistent opening heroics, Ravindra Jadeja (must-have) for his all-round value, Mustafizur Rahman (consider for his wicket-taking potential on a batting-friendly pitch).
 MS Dhoni for his experience and finishing prowess)

 LSG: KL Rahul for his captaincy and explosive batting, Deepak Hooda for his middle-order power-hitting, Ravi Bishnoi (must-have) for his wicket-taking spin.
-Krishnappa Gowtham for his all-round abilities if he plays)
+Krunal Pandya for his all-round abilities if he plays.

-This match promises to be a high-scoring spectacle.
-The team that adapts better to the batting-friendly conditions and executes their strategies flawlessly will take a giant leap forward in the IPL race.
+Both CSK and LSG are placed very evenly on the IPL 2024 points table, with four wins in their seven matches.
+Both of them will look to win the contest and make it five wins out of eight matches and strengthen their chances of ending up in the top-four.